while1malloc0/talks/code_review_culture/slides.md

 * What is the general shape of the PR?
 Is it a completely new feature?
 Is it a refactor?
 Is it a one-line change?

-* Is the PR the right size? <!--- don't be nitpicky about this -->
+* Is the PR the right size?

+Note:
+- Don't be too picky about the size

 ---